Kaputt4/microsoft-365-docs-pr.es-ES/microsoft-365/security/office-365-security/troubleshooting-mail-sent-to-office-365.md

 ## <a name="ensure-that-you-do-not-advertise-yourself-as-a-non-routable-ip"></a>Asegúrese de que usted no se anuncia como una dirección IP no enrutable

-No podemos aceptar correo electrónico de los remitentes que no logran una búsqueda de DNS inverso.
-En algunos casos, los remitentes legítimos se anuncian incorrectamente como IP no enrutable de Internet cuando se intenta abrir una conexión a EOP.
-Las direcciones IP reservadas para una red privada (no enrutable) incluyen:
+We may not accept email from senders who fail a reverse-DNS lookup.
+In some cases, legitimate senders advertise themselves incorrectly as a non-internet routable IP when attempting to open a connection to EOP.
+IP addresses that are reserved for private (non-routable) networking include:

 - 192.168.0.0/16 (o 192.168.0.0 - 192.168.255.255)
 - 10.0.0.0/8 (o 10.0.0.0 - 10.255.255.255)
 - 172.16.0.0/11 (o 172.16.0.0 - 172.31.255.255)

-## <a name="you-received-a-non-delivery-report-ndr-when-sending-email-to-a-user-in-office-365"></a>Recibió un informe de no entrega (NDR) al enviar correo electrónico a un usuario en Office 365
+## <a name="you-received-a-non-delivery-report-ndr-when-sending-email-to-a-user-in-office-365"></a>Ha recibido un informe de no entrega (NDR) al enviar un correo electrónico a un usuario en Office 365

-Algunos problemas de entrega se deben a que Microsoft ha bloqueado la dirección IP del remitente o a que la cuenta de usuario se identifica como remitente prohibido debido a una actividad precedente de correo no deseado.
-Si cree que ha recibido el NDR por error, en primer lugar, siga las instrucciones del mensaje de NDR para resolver el problema.
+Some delivery issues are the result of the sender's IP address being blocked by Microsoft or because the user account is identified as banned sender due to previous spam activity.
+If you believe that you have received the NDR in error, first follow any instructions in the NDR message to resolve the issue.

 Para obtener más información sobre el error que ha recibido, consulte la lista de códigos de error en [Email informes de no entrega en Exchange Online](/exchange/mail-flow-best-practices/non-delivery-reports-in-exchange-online/non-delivery-reports-in-exchange-online).